 In Shadows of Justice by Simon Hall, the Television reporter, Dan Groves, teams up with D.I.
 Adam Breen for a case of kidnapping, injustice and vengeance.
 Can Dan stem the flow of victims in time to save Adam, Claire and himself?
 Shadows of Justice is the seventh novel in the Dan Groves series.

-Louis Cameron, one of Glasgow’s leading property developers, bribed an official that he didn’t have to bribe.
+In The Unfaithful Seven by Alasdair Smith, Louis Cameron, one of Glasgow’s leading property developers, bribed an official that he didn’t have to bribe.
 Louis discovers that his planning permits would have been approved without the bribe.
 The man who took the money is found hanging in his apartment.
 Louis vows to get the money back no matter what and brings in John Quinn, a nobody who Louis believes was a good friend of the politician, to help.
-Jack Robinson, owner of the land to be developed, also gets word of the half a million and with the help of his sidekick, Bannie McKenzie, plans to get the money first.
+Jack Robinson, the owner of the land to be developed, also gets word of the half a million and with the help of his sidekick, Bannie McKenzie, plans to get the money first.
 It’s a race to the cash in this Scottish crime caper.

 Lisa Rayburn is a psychologist and T.J.
 Peacock is a former police officer turned security consultant.
 Together they vow to do what the police will not—find out why so many abused women are disappearing in the Milwaukee area.
 When Lisa’s doppelgänger is killed they know they’re getting close to a person who will do anything to keep his or her secret.